-The school is cleaned every other night by a district cleaning crew.
-Work performed includes: sweeping, vacuuming, and mopping floors, emptying trash, cleaning sinks, filling dispensers, and dusting rooms, as scheduled.
-Grounds are maintained by District groundskeeping staff.
-There is one full-time day custodian.
-The day custodian is responsible for daily restroom cleaning, cleaning eating and food preparation areas, daily grounds clean up, minor facility repairs, and special emergency clean ups.
+The school is cleaned by a team of district night custodians and one full-time and one part-time day custodian.
+Classrooms are cleaned every other day with restroom, physical education, and food preparation and eating areas cleaned daily.
+The grounds are maintained by District groundskeeping staff.
+The day custodian is responsible for cleaning eating and food preparation areas, daily grounds clean up, minor facility repairs, and special emergency clean ups.
 Carpets are shampooed and tile flooring is cleaned and refinished every winter, spring, and summer break.
 A thorough deep cleaning of all areas is done every summer.
 District administration works daily with custodial and grounds supervisors to ensure a clean, safe school.